RenCloud/InformatiCup2017/source/results.rst

 For your network we used Tensorflow with numpy to build the network.
 The introduction on how to use them can be found on the :doc:`introduction` page.
 All testresults are visualized with Tensorboard.

+Most of the general ideas and informations are from Youtube. [youtubeDeep]

 First Experiments
 -----------------